scionproto/scion/doc/ColibriDesign.rst

     Segment and E2E reservations have a reservation ID.
 It uniquely identifies the reservation.
 The reservation ID must be unique on the path (path understood as a sequence of interface IDs).
-    Both Segment and E2E reservation IDs contain the AS ID of the reservation originator AS as the first 6 bytes.
+    Both segment and E2E reservation IDs contain the AS ID of the reservation originator AS as the first 6 bytes.

 There is only one type of COLIBRI packet.
 It is mainly used by the data plane